First Look Review: 2026 Subaru Trailseeker is a Solterra Max!

 Experience in the Trailseeker

-Stepping into the vehicle, the cabin feels practical, and not very different from the new Solterra.
+Stepping into the vehicle, the cabin feels practical and not very different from the new Solterra.
 The steering wheel is a squircle with physical buttons for audio, cruise control, and ADAS functions.
 The center screen is large, but not overwhelming.
-The digital cluster is slightly obstructed by the wheel, even with seat and wheel adjustments.
-Outward visibility, however, is excellent.
-The side mirrors are large and well-placed.

-In the second row, space is generous.
-For someone 5’8″, knee room is excellent.
-The recline function makes it easy to find a relaxed position.
 There’s a central tunnel, not a fully flat floor, but it doesn’t intrude much.
 The seat cushioning is decent in the prototype, and we hope the same carries forward to the production-spec vehicle.

 Specifications

-It also offers significant utility with a towing capacity of up to 3,500 pounds, giving it a utility advantage over the Solterra.
+It also offers utility with a towing capacity of up to 3,500 pounds, giving it a utility advantage over the Solterra.
 Standard features include X-MODE with Snow/Dirt and Deep Snow/Mud settings, alongside Grip Control and Downhill Assist Control for secure off-road handling.

 2026 Subaru Trailseeker rear three quarters